Bahrain will surprise some, being a liberal

 and go karting on the Formula 1 track

 This tour can be done as a standalone tour or as an introduction to the Middle East before we head to Saudi Arabia, Kuwait and Iran as part of our Arabian Peninsula Mega Combo.
-As always, return Pioneer discounts apply!

-Dinner half way up the King Fahd Bahrain/Saudi Causeway
+Dinner along the King Fahd Bahrain/Saudi Causeway.

-In amongst the oil infrastructure we can see the Tree of Life.
-This tree stands unique in the desert, covered in graffiti, and the size of it makes an impressive sight in amongst the oil wells and desert, especially considering it doesn’t have an obvious water source!
+In amongst the oil infrastructure we can see the Tree of Life – this tree stands unique in the desert, covered in graffiti, and the size of it makes an impressive sight in amongst the oil wells and desert, especially considering it doesn’t have an obvious water source!

 Drive back to Manama